UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

+Notes:

-Notes: Regardless of whether you are collaborating via branching or forking, the most common practice before accepting contributions to the `main` branch involves opening a **pull request** with the proposed changes and **ask for a review** before merging those changes.
+Whether you're branching or forking, the most common practise before accepting contributions to the `main` branch is to open a **pull request** with the proposed changes and **ask for a review** before merging those changes.

-In the next slide deck we will focus on forking, but let's start by learning about the branching strategy first!
+We'll talk about forking in the next slide deck, but first let's learn about the branching strategy!

 ---